-Edited by Angel Hammer, Anonymous, Eng, Lynn and 2 others
+Edited by Angel Hammer, Eng, Lynn, Donna and 1 other

 There is nothing worse than showing up at a party, especially a holiday party, at which the host or hostess is negligent or just plain clueless.
 It can be hard to relax and have a good time unless the party maintains a certain environment.

 The tips below will help you become the best host/hostess on the block.

 - 1Keep the environment flowing:There is a lot to being a good hostess - drinks, hors d'oeuvres, dinner and conversation all must be tended to, but sometimes that is easier said than done.
 When a guest arrives at your door, promptly answer.
 If you are still cooking, stop, place the dish on low heat or a simmer and tend to the door.Advertisement

 - 2When you meet your guest at the door, you want to give them something and take something away.For example, you can take the coat of your guest, while you give them a drink or an hors d'oeuvre.Advertisement

 - 3As each guest arrives, walk them over and introduce them personally to someone that they do not already know.This will keep the conversation flowing in the room and help the experience be more memorable.